 - Occupy makes a victory statement to the press.

-- All Occupy sites decamp with the exception of an information presence at OWS, New York City.
+- All Occupy sites decamp with the possible exception of an information presence at OWS, New York City.

-- OWS and all other Occupies organize a constitutional amendment campaign—contact groups already involved in such an undertaking, get all left-leaning groups and parties to sign onto the effort, reach out to right-leaning entities like the Tea Party and Libertarians for their support, etc.
+- OWS and all other Occupies organize a constitutional amendment campaign—contact groups already involved in such an undertaking, get all left-leaning groups and parties to sign onto the effort, reach out to nonpartisan and right-leaning entities like the Tea Party and Libertarians for their support, etc.